Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 Yimin He, PhD. - Statistical Consultant

-Dr. Yimin He is an Assistant Professor in Industrial/Organizational Psychology within the Department of Psychology at University of Nebraska at Omaha.
+Dr. Yimin He is an Assistant Professor in the Industrial-Organizational Psychology Program within the Department of Psychology at the University of Georgia.
 She earned her Ph.D. and M.S. degree in Industrial/Organizational Psychology at Texas A&M University and her bachelor’s degree in psychology from Peking University.
 Yimin’s research interests include occupational health psychology, diversity and inclusion, personality assessments, social network, and quantitative methodologies. https://scholar.google.com/citations?user=ECRFCggAAAAJ&hl=en

 Jin Lee